 Tab-menu for easy handling of many tabbed dock widgets

 Tabs are a good way to quickly switch between dockwidgets in a dockarea.
 However, if the number of dockwidgets in a dockarea is too large, this may affect the usability of the tab bar.
-To keep track of this situation, you can use the tab menu.
-The menu allows you to quickly select the dockwidget you want to activate from a drop-down menu.
+To keep track in this situation, you can use the tab menu.
+The menu allows you to quickly select the dockwidget you want to activate from a drop down menu.

 Many different ways to detach dock widgets

 You can detach dock widgets and also dock areas in the following ways: